Brian Wheatley: 2008–2009

 Brian Wheatley arrived in Oakdale at the request of Lucinda Walsh to oversee her The Luke Snyder Foundation, a charity run by her grandson Luke Snyder.
 As Brian and Luke became friends, hostility arose as Brian suggested Luke distance himself from his homosexuality so that the charity is not identified solely on his lifestyle.
 The two men had their disagreements but made up as Brian and Lucinda began to have feelings with one another.
 Lucinda was soon shocked to learn that her breast cancer returned and so Brian decided to devote himself to her recovery.
 Following her diagnosis, Lucinda asked Brian to marry her.
 To prove to Lucinda's family that he was not after her money, Brian had a prenuptial agreement that would deny him any access to her estate.
 The couple marry at Lucinda's bedside and Brian assures that he truly loves her.
 However, when he crossed paths with a drunk Luke, he kissed him.
 Brian and Luke were at odds and Luke was convinced to keep his step-grandfather's secret.
 Following a second kiss after a bachelor party, a third kiss happened on New Year's Eve, which was initiated by a drunken Luke; Luke's boyfriend Noah Mayer mistakenly thought that Brian had initiated that kiss, and punched him.
-Brian told everyone that he was mugged but his secret came out after Luke's friend Jade Taylor revealed the truth to Lucinda, destroying the marriage.
+Brian told everyone that he was mugged but his secret came out after Luke's cousin Jade Taylor revealed the truth to Lucinda, destroying the marriage.
 After Luke confronted Brian's ex-wife Carolyn Wheatley about his struggle, Brian was finally relieved that his secret was out.
 Brian's admission may have ended his marriage to Lucinda, but they became good friends and he soon left town before returning briefly to support Luke's charity.